MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ## NOTES

-- To run this cmdlet, start Windows PowerShell with the "Run as administrator" option.
+To run this cmdlet, start PowerShell by using the Run as administrator option.

-- The **Set-PSSessionConfiguration** cmdlet does not change the configuration name and the WSMan provider does not support the Rename-Item cmdlet.
-To change the name of a session configuration, use the Unregister-PSSessionConfiguration cmdlet to delete the configuration and then use the Register-PSSessionConfiguration cmdlet to create and register a new session configuration.
+The `Set-PSSessionConfiguration` cmdlet does not change the configuration name and the **WSMan** provider does not support the `Rename-Item` cmdlet.
+To change the name of a session configuration, use the `Unregister-PSSessionConfiguration` cmdlet to delete the configuration and then use the `Register-PSSessionConfiguration` cmdlet to create and register a new session configuration.

-- You can use the **Set-PSSessionConfiguration** cmdlet to change the default Microsoft.PowerShell and Microsoft.PowerShell32 session configurations.
+You can use the `Set-PSSessionConfiguration` cmdlet to change the default Microsoft.PowerShell and Microsoft.PowerShell32 session configurations.
 They are not protected.
-To revert to the original version of a default session configuration, use the Unregister-PSSessionConfiguration cmdlet to delete the default session configuration and then use the Enable-PSRemoting cmdlet to restore it.
+To revert to the original version of a default session configuration, use the `Unregister-PSSessionConfiguration` cmdlet to delete the default session configuration and then use the `Enable-PSRemoting` cmdlet to restore it.

-- The properties of a session configuration object vary with the options set for the session configuration and the values of those options.
+The properties of a session configuration object vary with the options set for the session configuration and the values of those options.
 Also, session configurations that use a session configuration file have additional properties.

-- You can use commands in the WSMan: drive to change the properties of session configurations.
-However, you cannot use the WSMan: drive in Windows PowerShell 2.0 to change session configuration properties that are introduced in Windows PowerShell 3.0, such as **OutputBufferingMode**.
+You can use commands in the WSMan: drive to change the properties of session configurations.
+However, you cannot use the WSMan: drive in PowerShell 2.0 to change session configuration properties that are introduced in PowerShell 3.0, such as **OutputBufferingMode**.
 Windows PowerShell 2.0 commands do not generate an error, but they are ineffective.
-To change  properties introduced in Windows PowerShell 3.0, use the WSMan: drive in Windows PowerShell 3.0.
+To change properties introduced in PowerShell 3.0, use the WSMan: drive in PowerShell 3.0.

 ## RELATED LINKS